MIGarciaHernandez/MIGarciaHernandez/README.md

 ## About me
-PhD in Physics | AI Professor | Quantum Programming
+PhD in Physics | Professor | Quantum Programming

 ## Current work
+- Professor of Physics
 - Professor of Artificial Intelligence
 - Research in Quantum Computing & AI